-The budget report is one of the most important documents that the Office of the Police and Crime Commissioner has to consider during the course of the year.
+The budget report is one of the most important documents that the Police Commissioner has to consider during the course of the year.

 Your Council Tax

-It’s Jane's responsibility to set the policing element of your Council Tax for the year (the 'precept').
+It’s the Commissioner's responsibility to set the policing element of your Council Tax for the year (the 'precept').

 She does this following consultation with the public, Merseyside's local authorities and the Police and Crime Panel.
 This how much of your council tax should be spent on policing services in order to deliver value for money.
 This information is provided in the ‘precept leaflets’.